Inside Rory Linkletter’s Record‑Breaking Training: Elite Pacing Strategies You Can Use Today

 3. VO₂‑max intervals (Zone 3 – 90‑95 % HRmax) – short, hard bursts that push your maximal oxygen uptake, sharpening the engine for race surges.

-Rory’s breakthrough workouts combined a tempo run at the upper end of Zone 2 with a brief Zone 3 surge on the Newton Hills.
-The result was a half‑marathon split of 61 minutes 45 seconds – a pace he could now trust to hold for 13 miles of a marathon.
+Rory found his breakthrough by pairing a tempo run at the upper boundary of Zone 2 with a sharp Zone 3 push on Newton Hills.
+The payoff was a half-marathon time of 61 minutes 45 seconds, a pace he could finally trust to sustain through 13 miles of a full marathon.

 Self‑coaching: turning the concept into your own plan